“… what does holding on to grudges really get us? And what could we gain from giving them up?”

 Tim Herrera suggests there’s often a kind of pleasure in holding onto a grudge, even if that ultimately contributes to physical or mental health problems.

-Speaking for myself, and thinking of comments shared by my writing workshop participants, difficulty with releasing grudges isn’t necessarily about the pleasures of righteous anger.
+My writing workshop participants, and I, have realized that the difficulty with releasing grudges isn’t necessarily about the pleasures of righteous anger.
 It’s about beliefs: that forgiving means denying the harm done to us; that forgiving means letting someone off the hook when they don’t deserve it; that forgiving someone has to mean we like them.
-I’ve slowly learned that forgiveness is about taking care of ourselves.
-It’s about releasing what perhaps once served to protect us, but now is burdening us.
+I’ve slowly learned that forgiveness is not about letting anyone off the hook.
+It’s about taking care of ourselves.
+It’s about releasing what perhaps once served to protect, but now burdens us.

 Here are four key things about forgiveness: